estherkimyunjung/Home1800/README.md

 # Home1800

-This project was built from three different repositories [RealEstate_Server]-Ruby on Rails(https://github.com/estherkimyunjung/RealEstate_Server), [RealEstate_NodeServer](https://github.com/estherkimyunjung/RealEstate_NodeServer), and [RealEstate_Client](https://github.com/estherkimyunjung/RealEstate_Client).
+This project was built from three different repositories [RealEstate_Server - Ruby on Rails](https://github.com/estherkimyunjung/RealEstate_Server), [RealEstate_NodeServer](https://github.com/estherkimyunjung/RealEstate_NodeServer), and [RealEstate_Client](https://github.com/estherkimyunjung/RealEstate_Client).
 Then it was merged into [Home1800][1] to simplify cloning and updating the project.

 ### [[Home1800 DEMO]](https://youtu.be/_1OqUS8ip-c)